mizrael/UsersVoice-UI/README.md

 The front-end is written in C# using ASP.NET MVC, WebAPI and AngularJS.
 All the data displayed is loaded and updated via API calls.

 ### API
 The API is written in C# using ASP.NET WebAPI and MongoDb as persistence mechanism.
 The system is architectured with the CQRS pattern, using two separate databases for commands and queries and an event system to keep the data in sync ( we used the excellent Mediatr library ).

+The repository for the APIs can be found here: https://github.com/mizrael/UsersVoice-Services

 ## Database preparation
 - download MongoDB